Pt Leo Estate

 Without knowing who owns Point Leo Estate, it’s clear a certain amount of money has gone into the place.
 Even the carpark is immaculately signposted and asphalted.
-On busy days, golf carts zip up and down the slight incline, carrying guests to the Grand Arch (a sculpture by Inge King), and towering concrete walls screen the spectacular view from new arrivals.
+On busy days, golf carts zip up and down the slight incline, carrying guests to the Grand Arch (a sculpture by Inge King), and main building's towering concrete walls, which screen the spectacular view from new arrivals.

 Walk through these imposing grey curtains to reveal the gentle curve of Western Port Bay and, in the foreground, a sculpture park containing 40 works from renowned local and international artists.
 The vast restaurant, cellar door and wine terrace have a 180-degree vantage of it all.